BY PASTOR T. O. BANSO

 We live in an imperfect world, full of difficulties that God’s children are not entirely exempted from.
 We must not use what we see around or experience to measure the goodness of God.
 Worship the Lord for who He is, and not only because of the benefits you derive from worshipping Him.
 No matter what, never doubt that the Lord is good.

 Never doubt His love for you because of the challenges of life.
 “Can anything ever separate us from Christ’s love?
-Does it mean he no longer loves us if we have trouble or calamity, or are persecuted, or are hungry or cold or in danger or threatened with death?”
+Does it mean he no longer loves us if we have trouble or calamity, or are persecuted, or hungry, or destitute, or in danger, or threatened with death?”
 (Romans 8:35 NLT).
 No. Even when you don’t understand why certain unpleasant things happen, acknowledge that the Lord is good.

 Phone No: +2348155744752, +2348033113523